Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-64xmTN-rhbs.md

 # [January 12th, 2021 Livestream](../2021-01-12.md)
 ## Q&A: The game is not done until I can flush the toilet?
 https://www.youtube.com/watch?v=64xmTN-rhbs
-This question was possibly duplicated with a more recent answer: September 21st, 2021 Livestream Q&A: Toilet Flush DLC? [https://www.youtube.com/watch?v=BTl-L9494v0](https://www.youtube.com/watch?v=BTl-L9494v0)
+This question was possibly duplicated with a more recent answer: [January 18th, 2022 Livestream Q&A: So when is the Toilet DLC coming out?](./yt-64PsGrL-jfw.md) [https://www.youtube.com/watch?v=64PsGrL-jfw](https://www.youtube.com/watch?v=64PsGrL-jfw)

 ### Topics